hyperoslo/slack-andreasbot/README.md

 # Andreasbot for Slack

+A bot that is always typing.
+Just like the non-bot Andreas.

 ![Andreas is typing...](http://i.imgur.com/U1SH06d.gif])

 ## Usage

-A bot that is always typing.
-Just like the non-bot Andreas.

-`$ andreasbot`
+Just run `$ andreasbot`.

 Andreasbot requires `ANDREASBOT_API_TOKEN` to be set in your environment variables.
 [Create a bot](https://my.slack.com/services/new/bot) on your